adhurjaty/prediction-app/src/README.md

 ### Testing

+Testing via hardhat is part of the docker build process for the hardhat-server.
+In the event where tests are expected to fail (e.g. during iterative dev or taking a TDD approach), setting the build-arg `DISABLE_TEST_FAILURES=1` either via a manual build or in `docker-compose.yml` will allow the image to be built, even if the tests fail.

+Docker build command:

 ```bash
 docker build \
          `# This will show output from each step in the build, including mocha tests` \